Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: at NLO and NNLO

 {\bf Step 3:}

 Let me note that until this point the calculations discussed in this section were fully in the domain of MNLC.
 However, in Step 3 at the NNLO level other groups dominated the NNLO calculations, in particular Christoph Greub and his powerful army.
-In fact the four-quark matrix elements including the corresponding bremsstrahlung contributions have been calculated for the low-$q^2$ region in \cite{Asatryan:2001zw,Asatryan:2002iy,Ghinculov:2003qd}, bremsstrahlung contribution for the forward-backward asymmetry in $B \to X_s l^+l^-$ in \cite{Ghinculov:2002pe,Asatrian:2002va,Asatrian:2003yk}, and the four-quark matrix elements in the high-$q^2$ region in \cite{Ghinculov:2003qd,Greub:2008cy}.
-The two-loop matrix element of the operator $Q_{9V}$ has been estimated using the corresponding result in the decay mode $B \to X_u l \nu$ and also Pade approximation methods \cite{Bobeth:2003at}; this estimate has been further improved in \cite{Huber:2008ak}.
-For QED corrections we refer to \cite{Bobeth:2003at,Huber:2005ig,Huber:2007vv,Huber:2008ak}.
+In fact the four-quark matrix elements including the corresponding bremsstrahlung contributions have been calculated for the low-$q^2$ region in \cite{Asatryan:2001zw,Asatryan:2002iy,Ghinculov:2003qd}, bremsstrahlung contribution for the forward-backward asymmetry in $B \to X_s \ell^+\ell^-$ in \cite{Ghinculov:2002pe,Asatrian:2002va,Asatrian:2003yk}, and the four-quark matrix elements in the high-$q^2$ region in \cite{Ghinculov:2003qd,Greub:2008cy}.
+The two-loop matrix element of the operator $Q_{9V}$ has been estimated using the corresponding result in the decay mode $B \to X_u \ell \nu$ and also Pade approximation methods \cite{Bobeth:2003at}. {The role of collinear photons has been investigated in \cite{Huber:2008ak}.} For QED corrections we refer to \cite{Bobeth:2003at,Huber:2005ig,Huber:2007vv,Huber:2008ak,Huber:2015sra}.
 The SCET methods at NNLO have been used in \cite{Bell:2010mg}.
+Phenomenology of $B\to X_s \ell^+\ell^-$ for the Belle II era has been presented in \cite{Huber:2020vup}.

-For the study of the decay $B\to X_d l^+l^-$ we refer to \cite{Asatrian:2003vq,Seidel:2004jh}.
+For the study of the decay $B\to X_d \ell^+\ell^-$ we refer to \cite{Asatrian:2003vq,Seidel:2004jh}.
 The analysis is very similar but this time CKM suppressed terms have to be kept as in the case of $B\to X_d\gamma$ decay.
+Here NLO QED corrections to all angular observables have been calculated in \cite{Huber:2019iqf}.

-Finally I would like to mention a paper on NNLO corrections to $B\to X_sl^+l^-$ in the MSSM.
+Finally I would like to mention a paper on NNLO corrections to $B\to X_s\ell^+\ell^-$ in the MSSM.
 This is the work done in collaboration with my PhD students Christoph Bobeth and Thorsten Ewerth \cite{Bobeth:2004jz}.
 The main motivation for this work was the reduction of scale uncertainties in $s_0$ which differs a bit from the one in the SM and in order to feel this difference perturbative uncertainties have to be under control.
 I should emphasize that in contrast to the rest of my papers described above, my contribution to this paper was minor.
 Indeed Christoph and Thorsten should be fully credited for this work.

-\subsection{$B\to K l^+l^-$ and $B\to K^*(\rho)l^+l^-$}
+\subsection{$B\to K \ell^+\ell^-$ and $B\to K^*(\rho)\ell^+\ell^-$}